bric3/bric3.github.io/_posts/2020-04-01-manage_dotfiles_with_chezmoi.md

 ❯ chezmoi apply --verbose --destination /Users/bric3/tmphome --dry-run
 ```

-> One thing you may notice is that now, this _global_ command require the 1Password `op`
+> One thing you may notice is that now, this is _global_ command, and all
-session to be active, and you may have to run again `eval $(op signin my)`.
+> _global_ command will require the 1Password `op` session to be active,
+> and you may have to run again `eval $(op signin my)` as a pre-requisite.

-If ready remove the `--dry-run`, and see the `tmphome` folder populated, after the
+If ready remove the `--dry-run`, and see the `tmphome` folder populated (after the
-command as run as changes are applied atomically.
+command has run because `chezmoi` applies changes atomically).

 ```bash
 ❯ l /Users/bric3/tmphome